 The Atlantic coast of France is dotted with some excellent kiting spots but perhaps the best amongst them is Lacanau.
 Situated just west of Bordeaux with one of the top beach breaks in the country, this is easily one of the best kite spots in Europe.

-It is suitable for all ability levels as there are a big choice of conditions from the beach.
+It is suitable for all ability levels as there are a range of conditions to access right from the beach.
 With warmer air and water in the summer months you may be able to get away without a wetsuit (just – it’s still better to bring one with you though).

 Hayling Island, UK

 Of course, it’s Great Britain so expect water temperatures to be cold all year round.
-Perhaps not the most glamorous destination, but easily one of the best kite spots in Europe with good camping and a great vibe.
+Perhaps not the most glamorous destination, but easily one of the best kite spots in Europe with good camping, other accommodation options and a great vibe.

 Gower Peninsula, UK

-The fast flowing waters of the estuary create some chop but it can just as likely be flat.
+The fast flowing waters of the estuary create some chop but it is just as likely to be flat.
 For wave riding, the best conditions are when the winds are northwest and there’s a swell.

 It’s the UK, so don’t expect warm water at any time of year.
 But despite the cold, a definite on any list of best kite spots in Europe.